 - Elihu was apparently present all along, but hesitant to speak because of his youth.
-Job 32:6 - He was listening closely. - He quoted Job's words and answered his arguments as though he was speaking for God. - In chapter 36 he boldly says, "I get my knowledge from afar; I will ascribe justice to my Maker.
+Job 32:6 - He has been listening closely. - He quotes Job's words and answers his arguments as though he was speaking for God. - He becomes very bold in Job 36: "I get my knowledge from afar; I will ascribe justice to my Maker.
 Be assured that my words are not false; one perfect in knowledge is with you."
 Job 36:3-4 - Elihu was not included as God confronts Job's 3 friends, saying they have "not spoken of Me what is right."
-Job 42:7 - Elihu likened an approaching storm to the approach of God and, in fact, God does come to speak with Job in the storm. - Job's three friends talked about God, but Elihu brought God into the conversation.
+Job 42:7 - Elihu likened an approaching storm to the approach of God and, in fact, God does come to speak with Job out of the storm. - Job's three friends talked about God, Job talks to God, but Elihu brings God into the conversation.